Central limit theorems for interacting innovation processes, related statistical tools and general results: Statistical inference

-Therefore, the power is monotone decreasing in $\iota_1$, and it tends to $1$ as $\iota_1$ approaches its lower bound $1/2$.
-However, the term $\tfrac{\Delta_0}{\Delta_1}$ is time-invariant and so, as before, increasing the time $t$ does not increase the power.
+Notice that the term $\tfrac{\Delta_0}{\Delta_1}$ is time-invariant and so, as before, increasing the time $t$ does not increase the power.
+However, the power is monotone decreasing in $\iota_1$, and it tends to $1$ as $\iota_1$ approaches its lower bound $1/2$, and it is equal to one for $\iota_1\leq 1/2$ by Remark~\ref{rem:CLT when assumption second eigenvalue}.